CPJ's 2017 Global Impunity Index spotlights countries where journalists are slain and the killers go free

 Getting away with murder: Government officials, criminal groups

-Targeted for murder: Journalists reporting on politics and corruption outside the major cities
+Targeted for murder: Journalists reporting on corruption, crime, and politics outside the major cities

 Journalists killed with complete impunity in past decade: 9